lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     ...
 }
 ```

 We just reset the command buffer, clear the color output attachment (the swap chain image), begin the render pass, set up the viewport and the scissor size and bind the descriptor set which contains the input attachments.
-The main difference is how we are drawing. instead of binding a vertex buffer and the associated indices and invoking the `vkCmdDrawIndexed` function, we call the `vkCmdDraw` function.
+The main difference is how we are drawing.
+Instead of binding a vertex buffer and the associated indices and invoking the `vkCmdDrawIndexed` function, we call the `vkCmdDraw` function.
 This function is used to draw a non indexed draw call, we are basically saying that we want to draw three vertices, without passing any coordinates.
 After that, we finish the render pass and the recording.
-How are we going to handle this will be shown in the lighting vertex shader.
-En each render loop we are just rendering the same triangle, this is the reason why we can prerecord the command buffers.
+How are we going to handle the drawing of three vertices without coordinates will be explained later on in the lighting vertex shader.
+What you can clearly see now is that, in each render loop, we are just rendering a single triangle.
+We are rendering the same triangle again and again.
+This is the reason why we can prerecord the command buffers.
 We will just need to update some buffers for the uniforms (next chapter), but the rendering commands will always be the same.

 If you recall, when creating the pipeline, we defined a new class for the vertex structure, `EmptyVertexBufferStructure`, which is defined like this:

 ```java
 package org.vulkanb.eng.graph.lighting;